Meet the Macintosh!

 They blindly install software regardless of previous installations,

-installations; a corrupt file may be skipped, or it might be replaced.
+corrupt file may not be replaced.

 but many installers do not offer these functions.
 In addition, software